Get

 Cat Colors

-Most people don’t realize that all cats are black, with varying amounts of white.
+Most people don’t realize that all cats are genetically either black-based or red-based, with varying amounts of white masking pigment.
 The orange cats have inherited a red gene related to sex that is only transmitted on the X chromosome.
 Therefore, male cats with one X and one Y chromosome tend to be either black or red.
-Female cats have two X chromosomes and can achieve the full calico color of black, white, and orange.
+Female cats have two X chromosomes and can express both colors simultaneously, resulting in tortoiseshell or calico patterns.

 divider 2 cats